Environmental and organic claims

 An organic claim is any claim that describes a product, or the ingredients used to make the product, as ‘organic’.
 For example, product labels or marketing materials may claim a product is ‘100% organic’, ‘made using organic ingredients’ or ‘certified organic’.
 The word ‘organic’ in the context of food and drink refers to agricultural products that have been farmed according to certain practices.

 Consumers cannot easily verify for themselves whether a product is organic and should be able to trust that any ‘organic’ claim is accurate.
-Businesses must be able to substantiate any such claims.
+While organic certification is not legally required for a product supplied in Australia to be described as organic, businesses must be able to substantiate any such claims.

 The ACL is complemented by a set of voluntary industry standards, which are developed and reviewed by Standards Australia.

 There are several Australian standards that relate to organic or biodynamic claims.
-For example the Australian Standard (AS) 6000–2009 Organic and biodynamic products sets out the requirements to be met by growers and manufacturers wishing to label their products ‘organic’ and ‘biodynamic’ under this standard.
+For example, the Australian Standard (AS) 6000–2015 Organic and biodynamic products is a voluntary standard which sets out the requirements to be met by growers and manufacturers wishing to label their products as ‘organic’ and/or ‘biodynamic’ within Australia.
+As it is a voluntary standard, businesses do not necessarily have to meet the requirements of this standard in order to label and sell their products as ‘organic’ within Australia.

-If using the AS 6000–2009 Organic and biodynamic products label, your produce or product must meet requirements outlined in the standard.
+However, if using the AS 6000–2015 Organic and biodynamic products label, your produce or product must meet requirements outlined in the standard.

 For further information, visit the Standards Australia website (www.standards.org.au).